-We can go to therapy and talk about our sh*t for years.
-We can read all the right self-help books and re-frame our “stories,” but if it isn’t translating into real life emotional change, then it’s just spiritual junk-food!
+We can “think” we love ourselves and talk about our sh*t for years.
+We can read self-help books and re-frame our “stories,” but if it isn’t translating into real life emotional change, then it’s just spiritual junk-food!

 So how do we apply all these big spiritual, relationship, and self-love principles to our lives in a way that honors and integrates our humanity?
 How do we live “awake” and still create meaningful work and partnerships?
 How do we cultivate a Universal connection while still working with the energy of our soul?

 Stick around.
-Kick up your heels.
-Read for a while, because that is what the conversation is all about here.
+Read for a while, or join the Wholehuman™ Tribe, because that is what the conversation is all about here.

 THERE SHOULD BE MORE SELF, AND LESS HELP IN SELF-HELP!